opsmill/discord_archive/README.md

 ## Data Format

+The app extracts thread data from `data.zip` during the build process.
+The zip file should contain JSON files at the root level (not in a subdirectory).

+To update the data:
+1. Replace `data.zip` with your new archive
+2. Run `npm run build` (or `npm run extract-data` to just extract)

-Place your Discord thread JSON files in `static/data/`.
+The extracted files will be placed in `static/data/`.
 The app expects:

 ### Thread Files